Become a Campus Editor-at-Large for Arianna Huffington’s Thrive Global!

 We feel strongly that your stories should not be confined to campus media alone.
 With Thrive’s cross-platform reach of over 30M, we can help you share what you’re seeing, feeling and experiencing with the world.

-We already have over 140 campus editors-at-large and campus ambassadors, undergraduate and graduate, spanning five continents.
-Our editors-at-large and ambassadors hail from schools including Harvard, Stanford, Yale, UCLA, Northwestern University, Washington University in St. Louis, University of Tennessee, University of Texas-Austin, Arizona State University, Oxford University, University of Edinburgh, and University of Melbourne.
+We already have over 200 campus editors-at-large and ambassadors, undergraduate and graduate, spanning five continents.
+Our editors-at-large and ambassadors hail from schools including Harvard, Stanford, Yale, Oxford University, U.C.L.A., Northwestern University, Washington University in St. Louis, University of Tennessee, University of Texas-Austin, Arizona State University, University of Edinburgh, and University of Melbourne.
 Apply below for the chance to represent your campus in our tight-knit, fast-growing community!

 What does it mean to be a Thrive Global Campus Editor-at-Large?